Trump continued to defend his son's meeting with a Russian lawyer

 WASHINGTON — President Donald Trump defended his son's meeting with a Russian lawyer promising damaging information about Hillary Clinton, blaming the media for making "a very big deal over something that really a lot of people would do."

-Trump also laid blame at the feet of Obama administration Attorney General Loretta Lynch, saying that he "heard" Lynch was the one to approve the Russian lawyer's visa to come into the country.
+Trump also laid blame at the feet of Obama administration Attorney General Loretta Lynch, saying that he "heard" Lynch was the one to approve the Russian lawyer's visa to enter the country.

-The White House has spent the week engulfed in this latest wave of Russia-related controversy regarding a June 2016 meeting between Donald Trump Jr., Jared Kushner, then-campaign chair Paul Manafort, and Russian lawyer Natalia Veselnitskaya.
+The White House has spent the week engulfed in the latest wave of Russia-related controversy regarding a June 2016 meeting between Donald Trump Jr., his son-in-law Jared Kushner, then-campaign chair Paul Manafort, and Russian lawyer Natalia Veselnitskaya.

 In an exclusive interview with NBC News Tuesday, Veselnitskaya said "I never had any damaging or sensitive information about Hillary Clinton.
 It was never my intention to have that."

+In their first meeting, the leaders engaged in a white-knuckled, teeth-gritting grip for cameras which Macron assessed as a "moment of truth."

+In their second meeting, Trump told Macron's wife, French first lady Brigitte Macron, "You're in such good shape."

-And their policy differences were only further highlighted last week at the G-20 Summit in Hamburg, where the United States was singled out in the summit's communique for its opposition to the near-globally agreed upon Paris Climate Accord.
+The policy differences between the two presidents were only further highlighted last week at the G-20 Summit in Hamburg, where the United States was singled out in the summit's communique for its opposition to the near-globally agreed upon Paris Climate Accord.

 Macron said he respects President Trump's decision to withdraw from the accord.